benNthen/levelworks-site/README.md

 SELECT * FROM levelweb_student;
 ```
 ![image](https://user-images.githubusercontent.com/53241776/125165969-79174900-e1ed-11eb-81bd-cefa278cd5f2.png)

-Figure N: shows an example of the output database in the terminal.
+Figure 2: shows an example of the output database in the terminal.

 # Contributors